dvadai/JSAutomation/README.md

             -configInfo.json(this could be located in the root too)

 # 2. {defineSupportCode} and Before and After hooks
-These should be definied in the hooks.js
+These should be defined in the hooks.js
 Depending on the project structure, you can use tagged hooks, or hooks that need to setup/teardown with every single test.
 More information:
 https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/hooks.md